hybridgroup/rubyserial/README.md

 Unlike other Ruby serial port implementations, it supports all of the most popular Ruby implementations (MRI, JRuby, & Rubinius) on the most popular operating systems (OSX, Linux, & Windows).
 And it does not require any native compilation thanks to using RubyFFI [https://github.com/ffi/ffi](https://github.com/ffi/ffi).

-The interface to RubySerial should be (mostly) compatible with other Ruby serialport gems, so you should be able to drop in the new gem, change the `require` and use it as a replacement.
+The interface to RubySerial should be compatible with other Ruby serialport gems, so you should be able to drop in the new gem, change the `require` and use it as a replacement.
 If not, please let us know so we can address any issues.

 [![Build Status](https://travis-ci.org/hybridgroup/rubyserial.svg)](https://travis-ci.org/hybridgroup/rubyserial)
 [![Build status](https://ci.appveyor.com/api/projects/status/946nlaqy4443vb99/branch/master?svg=true)](https://ci.appveyor.com/project/zankich/rubyserial/branch/master)